6 Unexpected Costs When Buying a Home

 Some people will inevitably need to buy new appliances when they’re buying a house.
 The previous owners of our home had a fairly new microwave, refrigerator, and stove that we didn’t need to replace; but our washer and dryer, while functional, didn’t work well.
 I had to run the dryer for nearly an hour and a half for a load of laundry to dry.
 We had never purchased these kinds of appliances before, but we needed new.
 Some people might even need to get new toilets.
 We’re holding out on that front, even though ours aren’t that great.

-At the end of the project, we were glad that we had saved up enough money for the down payment of buying a house, as well as renovations and extra costs.
+At the end of the project, we were glad that we had saved up enough money for the down payment, as well as other unexpected costs when buying a home.